 Pokémon Home is a cloud-based service where you can store and transfer Pokémon to and from modern Pokémon games.

-This service is the next instalment in a long line of services and in-game features that have allowed you to bring your favourite Pokémon together in one place.
+It's the next instalment in a long line of in-game features - starting with the Time Capsule of Pokémon Gold and Silver - and services, like Pokémon Bank, which grant you the ability to bring your favourite Pokémon together in one place.

 On this page: